Regulations regarding cost of health services, confidentiality and required student health insurance

 Failure to comply with the above stipulations will result in a "hold" on your student account which will prevent you from registering for future classes, obtaining transcripts and graduating.
 For complete information, contact the BSU Wellness Center at Weygand Hall at 508.531.1252.

-updated 8/2015 by Mary Lou Frias, Wellness Center
+updated 8/2018 by Dr. Christopher Frazer, Wellness Center

 All Rights Reserved